 We had a chance to visit Valparaíso, Chile.
 For those unfamiliar Valparaíso, it’s an exceptionally vibrant port side city in Central Chile, roughly an hour and half drive from Santiago.
 If you’re into street art, Valparaíso is an absolutely must see destination, as much, if not most of Valparaíso is covered in colorful murals and stunning graffiti.
-And like much of the rest of Chile, Valparaíso is well known for their large population of street dogs.
+Between their plethora of murals, many art galleries and museums, Valparaíso can be an amazing destination for any art fan to visit.
+And, like much of the rest of Chile, Valparaíso is well known for their large population of street dogs.

 I wasn’t planning on shooting while visiting Valparaíso as my wife and I were on our Honeymoon.
-And, while my wife is very supportive of my creative endeavors, especially my dog photography, it was one of those days on our trip I wanted to dedicate my focus on spending time with her and not my work.
+And, while my wife is very supportive of my creative endeavors, especially my work as a dog photographer, it was one of those days on our trip I wanted to dedicate my focus on spending time with her and not my work.
 Well, that was until we stumbled on these two at play and that entire notion went right out the window.

 It was our first day in Valparaíso.
-We had just arrived in the city that afternoon from Santiago.
+We had just arrived in the city that afternoon by way of Santiago (another amazing city filled with so many friendly dogs).
 As we tend to do when in a new city, especially one where we are not super familiar with the local language – or in this case dialect (Chilean’s I’m told are widely regarded as difficult to understand, even for many native Spanish speakers from other countries), we had hired a local guide for our initial introduction with the city.
 She had taken us through much of the city on a walking tour, helping us find our bearings in relatively short time.

 It was a lot of walking, much of which was spent climbing and descending hills.
 Turns out, Valparaíso is built into a steep mountainside.
 Featuring many inclines that put even the extreme street angles of San Fransisco to shame.
 Needless to say, by the end our tour we were all quite tired and our tour guide, in what I can only describe as an act of pity, brought us down to the waterfront so that we might recharge on flat land.
 Hit a few vendors, snag a snack or two, and refuel.